 If someone you live with tests positive, your self-isolation period includes the day their symptoms started or the day they had the test, if they do not have symptoms and the next 10 full days.
 For more detailed guidance on how long to self-isolate click here.

 The full Government ‘Guidance for schools: coronavirus’ can be viewed by clicking here.

 Here for you

 Whilst at all times following government advice from Public Health England, the DfE; as well as from the WHO, Step Teachers has implemented a business as usual approach.
 Our staff have remained available to assist both schools and agency staff; helping to answer their concerns and ensuring they have access to the government support schemes through the furlough scheme

 Guidance as of September 1st 2020, It has been our priority to keep communication lines open, communicating clearly that our agency workers are to follow government guidelines to manage their personal risk of infection if they are experiencing symptom or if they are living with someone with symptom.

 We have introduced a system of pre-screening before any agency worker is placed into a booking.
 Where an agency worker is found to have contracted COVID-19 or is displaying symptom, even where mild, then they are required to stay at home for at least 7 days from when the symptoms started (if they live alone), or 14 days when they live with someone who has symptoms.

-At the date of writing, the wearing of facemasks and other face covering in schools is not currently recommended and the majority of staff will not require PPE beyond what they would normally need for their roles, even when it is not always possible to maintain a distance of 2 metres.
+As of September 1st 2020, the wearing of facemasks and other face covering in schools is not currently recommended and the majority of staff will not require PPE beyond what they would normally need for their roles, even when it is not always possible to maintain a distance of 2 metres.